opendilab/LightZero/zoo/pooltool/README.md

 run_pooltool.bat
 ```

-(For instructions on how to play, check out the [Wiki](https://github.com/ekiefl/pooltool/wiki/Controls))
+(For instructions on how to play, check out the [Getting Started tutorial](https://pooltool.readthedocs.io/en/latest/getting_started/interface.html))

 # A simple game: Sum To Three